pcardotatgit/lab_simulator-001/README.md

 ### step by step installation : 3 Start the simulator

+Just run the flask application as a python script ( Windows / Mac / Linux ) :

 	python app.py

-For windows users you can type :
+For windows ( only ) users you can type :

 	b  This is a bat file which start the simulator